 Data requests can be large due to the hourly time period and fine spatial resolution.
 Please keep file size in mind when selecting a geographic range.
 Using the web app, one can either enter coordinates to define a geographic bounding box or click on the rectangle icon to the left of the map.
 Dragging the rectangle icon around a region will update the coordinates of the bounding box.

-We limit data requests to a maximum of 5 years in either the past or present.
+We limit data requests to a maximum of 5 years.
 Please contact us if your application requires access to data for a longer time period.
 Each data request is for a single, continuous time period with data aggregated at the specified interval (from hourly to monthly).

 Using the Web App, click on a variable name to select it (a check mark confirms your selection) and click again to deselect a variable.
 You then have the option to select a single shade level and height or depth for each request.
 These selections will be disabled (and shaded) when they are not applicable to your data selection.